Fago12/Crowdfunding/README.md

 ## Acknowledgments

 Special thanks to God.
 I started the year without no knowledge of JavaScript, and now I can do this.
-Also, big ups to [Coding Addict](https://youtube.com/c/CodingAddict), [The Net Ninja](https://youtube.com/c/TheNetNinja), [Kevin Powell](https://youtube.com/kepowob) and some other great YouTube chchannels.
+Also, big ups to [Coding Addict](https://youtube.com/c/CodingAddict), [The Net Ninja](https://youtube.com/c/TheNetNinja), [Kevin Powell](https://youtube.com/kepowob) and some other great YouTube channels.
 I am the developer I am today, all thanks to the freebies I get from these Youtube channels.